CodeDynasty-dev/Jetpath/docs/docs/installation.md

 # Installation

 Get ready to build universal JavaScript backends!
-Installing JetPath is straightforward and adapts to your preferred runtime environment: Node.js, Deno, or Bun.
+Installing Jetpath is straightforward and adapts to your preferred runtime environment: Node.js, Deno, or Bun.

 ---